Infinite-dimensional uniform polyhedra: Combinatorics of covers

-\begin{proof} It will be convenient to work in a slightly greater generality.
-The definitions of $N(C)$, $IP(C)$ and $VD(C)$ generalize straightforwardly for any collection $\phi\:C\to 2^S$ of subsets of $S$ (possibly with repeated subsets $\phi(U)=\phi(U')$ and with $\bigcup\phi(C)$ not necessarily covering the whole of $S$).
+\begin{proof}[Proof. (a,b)] It will be convenient to work in a slightly greater generality.
+The definitions of $N(C)$, $IP(C)$ and $ED(C)$ generalize straightforwardly for any collection $\phi\:C\to 2^S$ of subsets of $S$ (possibly with repeated subsets $\phi(U)=\phi(U')$ and with $\bigcup\phi(C)$ not necessarily covering the whole of $S$).
 It is easy to see that

 $\bullet$ $N(\phi)=\Phi^{-1}(\Delta^S)$, where $\Phi\:\Delta^C\to 2^S$ is defined by $D\mapsto\bigcap\phi(D)$;

 $\bullet$ $IP(\phi)=\Delta_\phi(\Delta^S)\but\{\emptyset\}$, where $\Delta_\phi\:\Delta^S\to 2^C$ is defined by $T\mapsto\phi^{-1}(\cel T\cer)$;